 You will need leaves to decorate eggs.
 They will leave beautiful natural imprints on boiled eggs after you cook them with the onion shells.
 My advice is to collect smaller leaves because eggs are quite small, so the design will be more expressive.

-I like to pick leaves of parsley, clover, wild carrot, dandelion and other wild spring plants that I come across.
-Sometimes I even pick small flowers such as daisy.
+I like to pick leaves of parsley, clover, wild carrot, dandelion, and other wild spring plants that I come across.
+Sometimes I even pick small flowers, such as daisies.

 Step #2 Prepare the eggs